Code of conduct for staff

 The copyright in any work or design compiled, edited or otherwise brought into existence by an employee as a ‘scholarly work’ produced in furtherance of his/her professional career shall belong to the employee, ‘scholarly work’ includes items such as books, contributions to books, articles and conference papers, and shall be construed in the light of the common understanding of the phrase in higher education.

-The copyright in any material produced by employees for their personal use and reference, including as an aid to teaching, shall belong to the employer.
+The copyright in any material produced by employees for their personal use and reference, including as an aid to teaching, shall belong to the employee.

 However, the copyright in course materials produced by employees in the course of their employment for the purposes of the curriculum of a course run by the University and produced, used or disseminated by the University shall belong to the University, as well as the outcomes from research specifically funded and supported by the University.